Payment Hub

 In terms of differences, ACH transactions are usually initiated by the payee and may take a couple of days to clear, whereas bank account card transactions are initiated by the cardholder and occur instantly.
 Additionally, these payments are cost-effective for large transactions, while credit/debit cards are more suitable for smaller, everyday purchases.

-Despite their distinctions, both ACH and card payments play vital roles in the modern financial landscape, offering consumers and businesses flexible payment method options for electronic transactions.
+Despite their distinctions, both ACH and card payments play vital roles in the modern financial landscape, offering consumers and businesses flexible payment method options for ACH transactions.

 Still have questions?
 Chat with us on the bottom right corner of your screen #NotARobot